wpearman1996/MARES_database_pipeline/README.md

 Then we generate two lists of sequence names - the first is the original sequence names, for sequences that have taxids.
 The second is the new set of names for the sequences, that now are in a standardized format, with taxid included in the seq name.
 We use these lists to rename and generate a new fasta called `Marine_Euk_BOLD_NCBI_sl_reformatted.fasta` which is now our completed database.

+To do this step use the `taxid_addition.r` script.
+You will need to edit this script to modify directories etc, as well as to ensure the appropriate packages are installed.